The analytical review

 -lifetime guarantees to foreign residents;

--creation of a "state in the state" due to introduction of a special legal regime of territories of priority development and transfering powers of state bodies to special units;
+-creation of a "state in the state" due to introduction of a special legal regime of territories of priority development and transfering powers of state bodies to special

 -creation of infrastructure of territories of priority development for foreign residents at the expense of budgetary funds;